-FAST-41 established the Federal Permitting Improvement Steering Council (FPISC), composed of agency representatives from the: Department of Energy; Federal Energy Regulatory Commission; Nuclear Regulatory Commission; Department of Agriculture; Department of Commerce; Department of Defense; Army Corps of Engineers; Department of Homeland Security; Department of Housing and Urban Development; Department of Interior; Department of Transportation; Environmental Protection Agency; Advisory Council on Historic Preservation; Council on Environmental Quality; and the Office of Management and Budget.
-More information about FPISC can be found on the FAST-41 Permitting Dashboard at https://www.permits.performance.gov/.
+FAST-41 established the Federal Permitting Improvement Steering Council (FPISC), composed of agency representatives from the: Department of Energy; Federal Energy Regulatory Commission; Nuclear Regulatory Commission; Department of Agriculture; Department of Commerce; Department of Defense; Army Corps of Engineers; Department of Homeland Security; Department of Housing and Urban Development; Department of Interior; Department of Transportation; Environmental Protection Agency; Advisory Council on Historic Preservation; Council on Environmental Quality; Office of Management and Budget; and General Services Administration.
+More information about FPISC can be found on the FAST-41 Permitting Dashboard.

 To be eligible for FAST-41, a proposal must meet the definition of a “covered project” under the statute.
 A covered project is one that: (1) is subject to the National Environmental Policy Act (NEPA); (2) is likely to require a total investment of more than $200,000,000; and (3) does not qualify for abbreviated authorization or environmental review processes under any applicable law.